How I can help

 Those working at the intersection of education and design have many labels: training designer, curriculum developer, learning and development specialist, instructional designer, etc. I believe consultant accurately describes what I do.
 I co-create project plans, timelines, and deliverables for content and training materials with stakeholders.
 I do this based on a training needs analysis.
 I use this analysis to design assets that guide people, using instructional content, towards agreed learning objectives.

-You can find out more at How I work , including consistency and compliance to department and company standards; training needs assessments and gap analysis preparation; subject matter experts and gathering an understanding of technical content; and other e-learning instructional design considerations.
+You can find out more at How I work , including consistency and compliance to department and company standards; training needs assessments and gap analysis preparation; subject matter experts and gathering an understanding of technical content; and other learning design considerations.

 Organisations I've worked with include: